d-sbrgr/AICOMP-MMLM/doc/src/report.md

 $$

 where $\text{F}_{Count}$ is the number of times the feature was used in a split, and $\text{G}_{Mean}$, $\text{G}_{Median}$ and $\text{G}_{Max}$ are the normalized mean, median and maximum gain scores respectively.
 The features were then ranked based on this score in descending order, resulting in a final feature importance ranking for each dataset preparation approach.

+To ensure correctness of the feature importance ranking, the process was repeated using a Random Forest model [@Breiman2001] instead of XGBoost.
+The resulting feature importance rankings were very similar to the ones obtained using XGBoost, confirming the validity of the approach.

 ### Default Features {#sec:default-features}